HynekPetrak/log4shell-finder/README.md

 ### Version 1.15-20211230

 - Added support for versions 2.3.2, 2.12.4 and 2.17.1
-- Reporting actuall CVEs instead of VULNERABLE or NOTOKAY status
+- Reporting actual CVEs instead of VULNERABLE or NOTOKAY status

 ### Version 1.13-20211228